Article updated: 27th March 2023

 As the most commonly reported STI in the United States , chlamydia, and the symptoms associated with it, are likely widely known by sexually active adults - namely burning sensations and painful urination.
 In addition to these familiar symptoms is unusual discharge - in both men and women.

-In women, this vaginal discharge is usually milky and white or yellow in color with a strong odor.
+In women, this vaginal discharge is usually milky and white or yellow in color with a strong odor, some experience a discharge similar to cottage cheese (this type of discharge may also be a sign of a yeast infection).

 In men, this penile discharge usually comes from the tip of the penis and is a white, cloudy, or watery discharge.